scriptituk/xfade-easing/README.md

        %a expands to the transition arguments; %A to the default arguments (if any)
        %x expands to the generated expr, compact, best for inline filterchains
        %X does too but is more legible, good for filter_complex_script files
-       %y expands to the easing expression, compact; %Y legible
+       %y expands to the easing expression only, compact; %Y legible
-       %z expands to the transition expression, compact; %Z legible
+       %z expands to the uneased transition expression only, compact; %Z legible for the eased transition expression only, use -e linear (default) and %x or %X
        %n inserts a newline
     -p easing plot output filename (default: no plot) accepts expansions but %m/%M is pointless as plots show all easing modes